 The primary criterion for admission to the Master’s program in CDS-Speech-Language Pathology is the applicant’s apparent ability to progress satisfactorily in the program, as determined by the admissions committee.
 All application materials are due by January 15th of the admission year.
 The GRE is not required for 2023 Admission.

-Students should also be aware of prerequisites for participating in clinical practicum when beginning the application process.
+Students should be aware of prerequisites for participating in clinical practicum when beginning the application process.

 Admissions decisions are made during the spring semester for admission the following fall.

 1. To apply through the CSDCAS Services, please click HERE.
-The CSDCAS application portal opens to applicants each year in early September.
+The CSDCAS application portal is now open to accept applications.

 2. All official transcripts MUST be sent to CSDCAS at the address below: